apache/incubator-gluten/docs/get-started/Velox.md

 # Build Gluten with Velox Backend

-It's recommended to use buildbundle-veloxbe.sh and build gluten in one script.
+It's recommended to use buildbundle-veloxbe.sh to build gluten in one script.
-[Gluten Usage](./GlutenUsage.md) listed the parameters and their default value of build command for your reference.
+[Gluten build guide](./build-guide.md) listed the parameters and their default value of build command for your reference.

 **For x86_64 build**